berstend/puppeteer-extra/packages/puppeteer-extra-plugin-recaptcha/readme.md

 ## Provider

 I thought about having the plugin solve captchas directly (e.g. using the [audio challenge](https://github.com/dessant/buster) and speech-to-text APIs), but external solution providers are so cheap and reliable that there is really no benefit in doing that. ¯\\\_(ツ)\_/¯

+_Please note:_ You need a provider configured for this plugin to do it's magic.
+If you decide to use the built-in 2captcha provider you need to add funds to your 2captcha account.

 ### 2captcha